Last Updated on June 23, 2023 by Dee

 A nice-to-have but not essential tool is an easel for Gouache Painting.

-Painting on an easel allows you to get a better perspective of your artwork and gives you the ability to paint at different angles.
+Painting on an easel gives you a better perspective of your artwork and allows you to paint at different angles.

 It is extremely helpful when working on larger pieces.